How to get the most out of Oracle Code One 2019

 If Oracle Code One 2018 is your first time attending a major software conference, it will serve you well to follow some sage advice and insights from a veteran attendee of past JavaOne and Oracle Open World (OOW) conferences.

 The first piece of advice, for which it is far too late to act upon, is to make sure you’ve got a hotel booked.
 I did a quick search on Expedia, and San Francisco’s Hampton Inn is listed for over $700 a night.
 And the true surprise isn’t the price; it’s the fact that the hotel actually has any availability.
 If you’re the type of person who books hotels at the last minute, I’d say you’d be lucky to find a hotel in Oakland or San Jose for a reasonable price, let alone San Francisco.

 Schedule those Oracle Code One sessions

 For those who have their accommodation booked, the next sage piece of conference advice is for attendees to log on to the Oracle Code One session scheduler and reserve a seat in the sessions you wish to attend.
 Various sessions on the Eclipse Microprofile, microservices and reactive Java are already overbooked.
 The longer you wait to formulate your schedule, the fewer the sessions you’ll have to choose from.

-When choosing session, I find the speaker to be a more important criteria for discernment than the topic.
+When choosing sessions, I find the speaker to be a more important criteria for discernment than the topic.
 Most speakers have a video or two up on YouTube of them doing a presentation.
 Check those videos out to see if the speaker is compelling.
 An hour can be quite a long time to sit through a boring slide show.
 But an exciting speaker can make an hour go by in an instant, and if you’re engaged, you’re more likely to learn something.